telerik/maui-docs/controls/scheduler/overview.md

 # .NET MAUI Scheduler Overview

-The Telerik UI for .NET MAUI Scheduler allows you to easily implement various scheduling scenarios in your apps built with .NET MAUI.
-Scheduler offers highly customizable built-in views - you can adjust current time, visible hours and dates, time ruler, special time slots and more.
+The Telerik UI for .NET MAUI Scheduler allows you to easily implement various scheduling scenarios in your .NET MAUI apps.
+Scheduler offers highly customizable built-in views - you can adjust the current time, visible hours and dates, time ruler, special time slots, and more.
 In addition, you have full control over the way appointments are visualized in the views.

 ![.NET MAUI Scheduler Overview](images/scheduler-overview.png)

 ## Key Features

-* [Built-in Views]({% slug scheduler-views-overview %})&mdash;Scheduler control comes with a few customizable predefined views - month, week, multiday and day views.
+* [Built-in Views]({% slug scheduler-views-overview %})&mdash;The Scheduler control comes with a few customizable predefined views: month, week, multiday and day views.
 * [Appointments]({% slug appointments-overview %})&mdash;Through the `AppointmentsSource` property you can populate the Scheduler with appointments.
 In addition, you can define a custom template as well as apply various styling options to the appointments to achieve the desired look & feel.
 * [Recurrent Appointments]({% slug recurrence-overview %})&mdash;The control provides the functionality to configure repeating appointments.
 You can apply recurring scheduling patterns such as daily, weekly, monthly or set a range of recurrence from date to date to the appointments.
 * Current Date&mdash;Defines the currently visible date.
-Depending on the active view, `CurrentDate` specifies which day(s), week or month is visualized.
+Depending on the active view, `CurrentDate` specifies which days, week or month are visualized.
 * [Current Time Indicator]({% slug scheduler-time-indicator%})&mdash;Scheduler control displays a specific indicator that highlights the current time over the view.
 * [Header]({% slug header-settings %})&mdash;The control provides a header which shows the current visible range, optional Today button as well as lists the available views.
 * [Programmatic Scrolling]({% slug scheduler-programmating-scrolling %})&mdash;Through the `ScrollIntoView` method you can adjust the current view in such a way it is directly scrolled to concrete time.